-7. On the next screen hit on the Continue button to proceed further.
-Third-party software can be automatically downloaded and installed on this step by checking the check-box.
+8. On the next screen hit on the Continue button to proceed further.
+Third-party software (multimedia codes) can be automatically downloaded and installed on this step by checking the check-box.

 The recommendation would be to leave the box unchecked for the moment and manually install proprietary software later after the installation process completes.

-The second option, Erase disk and install Ubuntu, should be avoided for dual-boot because is potentially dangerous and will wipe out your disk.
+The second option, Erase disk and install Linux Mint, should be avoided for dual-boot because is potentially dangerous and will wipe out your disk.